Is it over already?

 13 The Putnam County Sheriff’s Office investigated a bomb threat that arrived by email at T. Webber Plumbing in Philipstown; it ended up being part of a nationwide hoax.

 17 The Beacon City Council approved a municipal identification program.

 18 After years of debate, revisions and setbacks, the Philipstown Friendship Center for seniors opened in the Lahey Pavilion at the Butterfield development site in Cold Spring.

 20 President Donald Trump signed a $867 billion farm bill that Rep. Sean Patrick Maloney described as “the best ever for the Hudson Valley.”

 28 The Philipstown Town Board appointed Judy Farrell to fill the seat vacated by Nancy Montgomery, who will join the Putnam Legislature on Dec.
-31.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+31.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.